The monopolist's free boundary problem in the plane: Introduction

-For general convex domains it is difficult to study the structure of the stray set $\mathcal{S} = \Gamma \setminus \mathcal{T}$ which may include points in the relative interior of rays.
-We also have not ruled out, in general, that the relative boundary of
+For general convex domains it is difficult to study the structure of the stray set $\mathcal{S} = \Gamma \setminus \mathcal{T}$ which may include points in the relative interior of rays. {Except on polygonal domains, we have not ruled out the possibility} that the relative boundary of

-in $\p \Omega$ might have positive $\mathcal{H}^1$-measure and the corresponding free boundary be nonsmooth.
+in $\p \Omega$ might have positive $\mathcal{H}^1$-measure and the corresponding free boundary be nonsmooth; {(nor have \cite{ChenFigalliZhang26+}\cite{McCannOBrienRankin26+})}.
 However, in specific cases, a more complete description is possible.
-For example, on the squares $\Omega = (a,a+1)^2$, we show $\partial\Omega_{\neq}$ is a single connected component of $\partial \Omega$.
+For example, on the squares $\Omega = (a,a+1)^2$, we establish unimodality of $(Du-x)\cdot \mathbf n$ and use it to show $\partial\Omega_{\neq}$ is a single connected component of $\partial \Omega$.
 In fact, we are able to provide the first explicit and complete description of the solution on $\Omega=(a,a+1)^2$, including an unexpected trichotomy for $a=0$, $a$ sufficiently small, and $a$ sufficiently large.
 To describe the solution we label the edges of $\Omega$ by their compass direction and set

 The minimizer is described by the following bifurcation theorem (illustrated schematically in Figure \ref{fig:three-behaviours}).

 \begin{theorem}[Blunt bunching is a symptom of a seller's market] Let $u$ solve \eqref{eq:monopolist} with $\Omega = (a,a+1)^2$ where $a \geq 0$.
 Then \begin{enumerate} \item $\Omega_0$ is a convex set which includes a neighbourhood of $(a,a)$ in $\overline \Omega$. \item The portion of $\Omega_1$ consisting of rays having both endpoints on the boundary $\p \Omega$ is connected and denoted by $\Omega_{1}^{0}$.
 It is nonempty when $a\ge \frac72 -\sqrt{2}\approx 2.1$.
 All rays in $\Omega_1^0$ are orthogonal to the diagonal and have one endpoint on $\Omega_{W}$ and the other on $\Omega_{S}$.
 On the other hand there is $\epsilon_0>0$ such that $ \Omega_1^0$ is empty when $a < \epsilon_0$. \item For all $a > 0$ there are exactly two disjoint connected components of $\Omega_{1} \setminus \Omega_1^0$.
 In these regions, each ray has only one endpoint $x_0 \in \p \Omega$ on the boundary; it lies in $\Omega_S \cup \Omega_W$, violates the Neumann condition \eqref{Neumann}, and the solution $u$ is described by the Euler--Lagrange equations of McCann and Zhang \cite{McCannZhang23+}; c.f. \eqref{D:m,b}--\eqref{extras}.
 For $a = 0$, $\Omega_1$ is empty. \item The set $\Omega_2$ of strict convexity of $u$ contains $\Omega_E\cup \Omega_N$ and the Neumann condition \eqref{Neumann} holds at each $x_0 \in \Omega_2 \cap \p \Omega$ apart from the 3 vertices. \end{enumerate} \end{theorem}